What Is A Roof Rat: South Shore IPM

 - Small insects

-Reproduction And Lifecycle
+Reproduction and Lifecycle

-- Gestation period: Around 21-23 days
+- Gestation period: 21-23 days

-- Litter size: Typically 5 to 8 pups per litter
+- Litter size: Typically 5 to 8 pups

-Why Are Roof Rats A Problem?
+Why Are Roof Rats a Problem?

 1. Property Damage